Alexxosipov/crypto-test/readme.md

-docker exec -it crypto-php-fpm bash php artisan key:generate php artisan migrate
+docker exec -it crypto-php-fpm bash php artisan key:generate php artisan migrate php artisan infura:listen
 ```

-Then you have an access to the application on http://localhost:8080/
+Then you will have an access to the application on http://localhost:8080/

 ### Endpoints